Moy Nordahl

-She was born in Buksnes to Otto Rinnan and Helena Hansen.
-She was elected deputy representative to the Storting for several periods, 1945–1965, for the Conservative Party.
+She was born in Buksnes Municipality to Otto Rinnan and Helena Hansen.
+She was elected deputy representative for Nordland in the Storting for several periods, 1945–1965, for the Conservative Party.
 She replaced Håkon Kyllingmark at the Storting August–September 1963, when Kyllingmark was member of Lyng's Cabinet.
 Nordahl served as vice president of the Norwegian Red Cross from 1966 to 1972.